 Food Shelves in Minneapolis

-Food shelves are an integral part of ensuring all Minneapolitans have steady access to food regardless of their circumstances.
-The City is providing the map and information below to help make locating a food shelf and other food resources easier than ever.
+Food shelves are one of the important ways to ensure all residents of Minneapolis have steady access to food regardless of their circumstances.
+The City is providing the map and information below to help make locating a food shelf and other food resources easier.